Generalised Symmetries and Swampland-Type Constraints from Charge Quantisation via Rational Homotopy Theory: String theory with 16 supercharges and adjusted higher gauge theory

 Let us briefly discuss what happens for Type~IIA and IIB string theories and M-theory.
 In Type~II string theory, for the tower of Ramond--Ramond fields as well as the six-form dual Kalb--Ramond field, the situation is similar: these have modified Bianchi identities \cite[(22.57--58)]{Ortin:2015hya}, so that there are no global symmetries left.
 In contrast, at the level of ten-dimensional supergravity, the field strength \(H_3\) of the Kalb--Ramond two-form field is \emph{not} modified, i.e.\ \(\mathrm dH_3=0\) \cite[(22.58)]{Ortin:2015hya}.
 Thus, it appears that this gives rise to a global magnetic six-form symmetry, violating the swampland no-global-symmetries conjecture and \cref{conj:no-generalised-global-symmetry}.
 Of course, this is simply because one has neglected objects that couple magnetically to the Kalb--Ramond field, namely the NS5-brane.
 That is, smeared NS5-branes give rise to a five-form current \(J_\mathrm{NS5}\) such that

 trivialising the would-be global symmetry.
 A similar situation arises if we dimensionally oxidise to M-theory in eleven spacetime dimensions.
 While the seven-form field strength \(G_7\) has a modified Bianchi identity \cite{Fiorenza:2019usl}, at the supergravity level, the Bianchi identity of the four-form field strength \(G_4\) is simply \(\mathrm dG_4=0\).
-Again, this is simply an artefact of the fact that this description does not include a magnetic current for \(G_4\) (namely, M5-brane density).
-A smeared background of M5-branes produces a five-form current \(J_\mathrm{M5}\) such that
+Again, from the viewpoint of the low-energy supergravity flux sector, this is the correct Bianchi identity.
+The additional question is what object should classify residual unscreened magnetic defect charges in the full M-theoretic setting, where M5-branes are part of the nonperturbative spectrum.
+If \(\mathcal A\) is interpreted only as a flux-sector classifier, then the closedness of \(G_4\) is precisely part of the flux equations.
+If, instead, \(\mathcal A\) is interpreted as a classifier of residual defect charges after dynamically realised brane sectors have been included, then the M5-brane sector should remove the corresponding unscreened magnetic defect charge.
+In this latter, a smeared M5-brane distribution may be represented effectively by a five-form current \(J_{\mathrm{M5}}\) and one may write schematically